nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-designer-git-access.md

 - Access to Nuxeo Studio Git repositories through HTTPS protocol.
 - Leverage the full power of Git locally.
 - Branches can be created and pushed as long as their name starts with `feature/` (similar to Studio).
+- Push to any branch, including master.
+- Create and push tags.
 - Launch git commands on your repositories, with some restrictions.

 ### Restrictions